 BACKGROUND

 Information must be protected for several reasons.
 Some information must be protected from eavesdroppers and some from unauthorized modification.
 Users must be authenticated and access to information must be controlled.
-At the same time, the number of Internet connected devices are increasing and so is the amount of information that we are able to access online.
-This course will give an introduction to the problems we are facing when designing security for computers, mobile devices and web applications.
-It will also give an overview of the solutions to these problems.
-The course focus will be on concepts and ideas, not on technical details.
+At the same time, the number of Internet-connected devices are increasing and so is the amount of information that we are able to access online.
+This course introduces the problems we face when designing security for computers, mobile devices and web applications and provides an overview of the solutions to these problems.
+The course focuses on concepts and ideas, not technical details.
 Still, the goal is to provide a good understanding of building blocks, attacks, and defenses.
-It is suitable for anyone that wants to have an increased general understanding of information security and how it affects the systems and products that we interact with in everyday life.

 WHO SHOULD ATTEND

-Anyone who would like to understand how to protect your own data, in business or privately, will benefit from this course.
-The course focus will be on concepts and ideas, not on technical details.
-This means that you dont need a technical background for finding the course useful.
+Anyone who wants to increase their understanding of information security and how it affects the systems and products that we interact with in everyday life.
+If you would like to understand how to protect your own data, in business or privately, this course will help.
+As the course does not include technical details, you do not need a technical background to find the course useful.

 COURSE CONTENT